The Gift of Deafness

 To satisfy my curiosity, I read books from the greatest copywriters to ever walk this planet: Joseph Sugarman, David Ogilvy, and Gary Halbert to name a few.

-A funny thing happened as I read these books.
+A funny thing happened as I read these books (among other fantastic business books to date).

 I started to understand why my comedy show copy worked so well: